Multi-target filtering with linearised complexity: Simulations

-Henceforth, we consider a GM-HISP filter based on Approximation \ref{approx1} where the detected and undetected hypotheses are updated through \eqref{eq:perObs} and \eqref{eq:perIndividual} respectively.
+} with $\sigma^2 = 0.05\si{m^2/s^{4}}$.
+All targets are present at the beginning of the scenario and Targets~2 to 5 never spontaneously disappear whereas Target~1 disappear at $160\si{s}$ in Case~1 below and does not disappear in Cases~2 and 3.
+The scenario is depicted in \cref{fig:scenario}.
+Note that Targets~2 and 3 are crossing around $t = 120\si{s}$.

+We consider a \gls{kf} implementation of the \gls{hisp} based on \ref{approx1}, \ref{it:pruning} and \ref{it:merging} and similarly for the \gls{lmb} filter.
+In this implementation, the detected and never-detected hypotheses are updated through \cref{eq:perObs} and \cref{eq:perIndividual} respectively.
+For the (C)\gls{phd} filter, a Gaussian mixture implementation\footnote{The code of the \gls{cphd} and \gls{lmb} filters was downloaded from Ba Tuong Vo's page (\url{http://ba-tuong.vo-au.com/rfs_tracking_toolbox_beta.7z})} \cite{Vo2006,Vo2007} with a confirmation threshold $\tau_{\c} = 0.9$ is considered, i.e.\ all the terms in the Gaussian mixture with a weight exceeding $\tau_{\c}$ are declared as confirmed tracks.
 The non-linearity of the observation model is dealt with by an extended Kalman filter.
-To reduce the computational cost, pruning (with parameter $\tau = 10^{-5}$) and merging (with parameter $d_{\merg} = 4$) are carried out on the set of hypotheses as in \cite{Vo2006}.
-For the HISP filter, merging two hypotheses means that these hypotheses are assumed to represent the same object, so that the sum of the probabilities of the merged hypothesis is limited to 1.
-An hypothesis is considered as ``confirmed'' if it has a probability of existence above $\tau_{\c} = 0.99$ or if it was previously confirmed and has a probability of existence above $\tau_{\uc} = 0.9$.
+To reduce the computational cost, pruning (with parameter $\tau = 10^{-5}$) and merging (with parameter $\tau' = 4$) are carried out on the collection of posterior single-target laws or on the Gaussian mixture, depending on the filter.
+The probability for a target with state $\bfx \in \boX^{\inx}$ at time $t-1$ of remaining within $\boX^{\inx}$ at time $t$ is set to $p_{\pi} \defeq p^{\pi}_t(\bfx) = 0.999$.

-In the considered scenarios, the probability of birth is assumed to be constant across the state space $\boX_t$ and is denoted $p^{\ib}_t$.
-The average number of false alarm in the observation set at time $t$ is denoted $\mu^{\fa}_t$.